openshift/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

-In OpenShift, the `openshift-install` binary is responsible for provisioning the infrastructure in integrated providers using the IPI (Installer-Provisioned Infrastructure) method, the external platform does not provide any automation developed to create the infrastructure.
+In OpenShift, the `openshift-install` binary is responsible for provisioning the infrastructure in integrated providers using the IPI (Installer-Provisioned Infrastructure) method, it uses compiled-in SDKs to automate the cloud resources creation on supported IPI platforms and form them into a new cluster.

-The `openshift-install` uses compiled-in SDKs to automatically create cloud resources on supported IPI platforms and form them into a new cluster. supported platforms to automatically create cloud resources and form them into a new cluster.
-In certain situations, such as when preparing an external platform cluster, the resource creation needs to be customized and provided by the end-user, the OpenShift installer named this method as UPI (User-Provided Infrastructure).
+In the external platform deployments, automation is not available.

-The following examples show how to customize and automate the infrastructure creation provided in the installer repository for integrated platforms:
+The following examples show how to customize and automate the infrastructure creation without `openshift-install` automation (non-IPI), allowing highly-customized infrastructure deployments by the end-user:

 - [AWS CloudFormation Templates](https://github.com/openshift/installer/tree/master/upi/aws/cloudformation) for [AWS UPI](https://docs.openshift.com/container-platform/4.13/installing/installing_aws/installing-aws-user-infra.html)
 - [Azure ARM Templates](https://github.com/openshift/installer/tree/master/upi/azure) for [Azure UPI](https://docs.openshift.com/container-platform/4.13/installing/installing_azure/installing-azure-user-infra.html)
 - [Ansible Playbooks](https://github.com/openshift/installer/tree/master/upi/openstack) for [OpenStack UPI](https://docs.openshift.com/container-platform/4.13/installing/installing_openstack/installing-openstack-user-kuryr.html)

-The following sub-section provides guidance referencing the OpenShift documentation for the infrastructure components required to deploy a cluster.
+The following sub-sections provide guidance referencing the OpenShift documentation for the infrastructure components required to deploy a cluster.

 ### Identity